Nadvan44/LeeMail/README.md

 # LeeMail
-Lee mail is possibly the craziest E-Mail app known to mankind.
+LeeMail is possibly the craziest texting app known to mankind.